wslominska/API-Service/API-Service.md

 ### URL Parameters

 You can also define endpoints that accept URL parameters.
+It means that clients can pass additional information to the endpoint by including certain values in the URL itself.
 To do this, you can use the curly brace syntax to define a parameter in the URL pattern, and then access the parameter value in your function using the **request.match_info** object.

 For example, here is how you can create an endpoint that accepts a user ID parameter in the URL:
 The define section includes the following parameters: